dtudk/pythonsupport-page/docs/internal/index.rst

 Always ask if they want more information, before recommending best practices for something they do not really care for.

-And if it seems to you that they only want a working installation, the opt in to aid with minimal side steps.
+If it seems that the student *just* want a working installation, then opt in to aid with few, if any, side steps.

 .. danger::